Crafter.ai - AI Agents Platform

 However, to transform the potential of AI into real value, it's not enough to launch isolated pilot projects; it's necessary to overcome the so-called "Lab Illusion," or the difficulty of replicating the success of a large-scale prototype in production.

 A winning strategy requires treating data as a fundamental prerequisite, ensuring its quality and accessibility, and implementing robust governance that aligns innovation with emerging regulations such as the European AI Act and the GDPR.
-Finally, only by adopting a “human-centered” approach, which maintains human oversight and guarantees the transparency of algorithms, can companies mitigate ethical and legal risks, transforming AI from a simple technological experiment into a sustainable driver of business growth.
+Finally, only by adopting a "human-centered" approach can companies transform AI from a simple technological experiment into a sustainable driver of business growth.

 Artificial Intelligence Solutions